Havanero/SedolCheckerTesterCandidateVersion/README.md

 SedolAcceptanceTests

-They have been developed with Fit framework which goes well with non-technical users also.
+Ive developed it with Fit framework which goes with with non-technical users also.

 EXECUTION and DEMO:
 ...................